ddelgadoJS/Basic-Linux-Workshop/README.md

 ### Prerequisites

-#### You must be with a computer running a Debian based distribution.
+#### You must be using a computer running a Debian based distribution.

 #### Git (optional)